anishamukh/Key-Recovery-of-SQIsign/README.md

 Demonstration: Both $\gamma$ and $\mu$ are quaternions, specifically, they have the form, $(x + iy + jz + kt) \in \mathbb{Z} + i\cdot \mathbb{Z} + j\cdot \mathbb{Z} + k\cdot \mathbb{Z}$.
 The coefficients $(x, y)$ can be recovered as the outputs of the Cornacchia's algorithm.
 Thus, we need to recover the remaining two coordinates (z, t) from RepresentInteger as well as StrongApproximation (Theorem-1 and Proposition-1 in the paper).
 Based on the methods described in Theorem-1 and Proposition-1, we run the `two_squares()` function available in SageMath.

 - Specifically, in `KLPT_attack.py`, we call the `two_squares()` function inside `RepresentintegerHeuristic` and `strong_approximation_lattice_heuristic` functions.
+During the signing procedure, the `IdealToIsogenyFromKLPT` calls the the KLPT algorithm which we target.
+The KLPT algorithm is named as `EquivalentSmoothIdealHeuristic` in the original SQIsign SageMath implementation.
 All intermediate values and relevant data are stored in `RepresentInteger_attack_values.txt` and `StrongApproximation_attack_values.txt` files.
 We perform the attack for 54-bit toy parameter set given in SQIsign-SageMath.

  ## How to run and interpret results